 And your least favourite?

-Who are the practitioners you admire the most/who should students look up to?
+Which practitioners do you admire the most and who should students look up to?

-What is the one skill that every successful theatre/dance professional should have?
+What one skill should every successful theatre/dance professional have?

 Nico Kolokythas is performance enhancement coach at Elmhurst Ballet School.
 He was talking to John Byrne